Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Make sure to change an X value with the letter of the mounted drive with Windows 10 installation.

-If removing your antivirus and firewall fixed the problem, then you can reinstall the same antivirus program or you can switch to a different antivirus software.
+If removing your antivirus and firewall fixed the problem, then you can reinstall the same antivirus program, or you can switch to different antivirus software.

-- Restart your computer few times during the boot sequence to start Automatic Repair.
-Alternatively, you can just press and hold the Shift key on your keyboard and click the Restart button.
+- Press and hold the Shift key on your keyboard and click the Restart button.

 - Choose Troubleshoot > Advanced options > Startup Settings and click the Restart button.